Michael Graydon: Later life

 In retirement, Graydon has been a non-executive director of Thales plc and Symbiotics.
 He has also been member of the council of the Air League since 2007, Vice-Patron of the Air Cadet Council since 1999, President of the Battle of Britain Memorial Trust since 1999, Chairman of the Air Squadron since 2005 and Deputy Chairman of the Church Schools Company since 2003.
 Additionally he has been Vice-Chairman of the Governors of Wycliffe College since 1992.

 In 2006, Graydon expressed his belief that action was required to end the isolation of Northern Cyprus.
 As a trustee of the British Cyprus Memorial Trust, he provided support for the campaign for a memorial, erected on 8 November 2009, to all British servicemen who died in service in Cyprus during the conflict in between 1956 and 1960.
 Then in 2010/11, Graydon won approval from the North Cyprus government and the Royal British Legion to establish a branch of the Royal British Legion in North Cyprus: on 1 October 2011 the branch was officially formed with Graydon as president.
 He is currently the chairman of the board of trustees for the International Bomber Command Centre.

 Personal life

-In 1963 he married Margaret Elizabeth Clark; they have no children.
+In 1963, Graydon married Margaret Elizabeth Clark; they have no children.
 His interests include golf, flying and reading.